-I wanted to learn how to make pumpkin puree because next year I plan to buy a couple of pie pumpkins so I can get my money’s worth from these pumpkins.
+I wanted to learn how to make pumpkin puree because next year, I plan to buy a couple of pie pumpkins to get my money’s worth from these pumpkins.

-All you do is cut a baking pumpkin in half, scoop out the seeds, wash, dry with paper towel then lather with butter.
+Cut a baking pumpkin in half, scoop out the seeds, wash, dry with a paper towel, then lather with butter.

-Heat your oven to 350 degrees and bake them upside down on a baking sheet until the flesh is soft.
-About 45 mins.
+Heat your oven to 350 degrees and bake them upside down on a baking sheet until the flesh is soft—about 45 minutes.

 I also wanted to learn how to make homemade pumpkin pie spice because I knew I had all the ingredients in our spice cupboard.

-There’s no point buying pumpkin pie spice if you can make it yourself which is exactly what I did.
+There’s no point buying pumpkin pie spice if you can make it yourself, which is precisely what I did.

 Pumpkin Scones Shapes

-I didn’t get all scientific with the measurements when I cut these pumpkin scones so some of them were a bit longer than the others but I tried to keep them as uniform as possible.
+I didn’t get all scientific with the measurements when I cut these pumpkin scones, so some of them were a bit longer than others, but I tried to keep them as uniform as possible.

 I created a circle with the dough and cut wedges out to form my pumpkin scones.

-If you want to make them smaller or use a scone cutter you can divide the dough into two rounds.
+If you want to make them smaller or use a scone cutter, divide the dough into two rounds.

-The result was not too sweet but just right and I was lucky this time to get the last one before they were eaten up.
+The result was not too sweet but just right, and I was lucky to get the last one before they were eaten up this time.

-What I noticed was the texture was so moist that I likely could cut these into biscotti cookies and bake them a second time but before I put the icing on them.
+I noticed the texture was so moist that I could cut these into biscotti cookies and bake them a second time before I put the icing on them.